Upcycled food and food waste

 Countries in the Global North have higher FWI and countries in the Global South have higher FLI.
 What is the reason for this?

-Poorer countries, find it more difficult to ensure adequate conditions during food storage, transport and handling.
+Developing countries find it more difficult to ensure adequate conditions during food storage, transport and handling.
 Such inadequately protected food is prone to rot, mould and insect growth.
 In Africa, as much as 10%-20% of the harvest is wasted in this way.

 In developed countries, on the other hand, food can be provided with sterile conditions and therefore spoils much more slowly.
 Food is wasted for other, more trivial reasons.
 One example would be oversized portions in restaurants, or short expiry dates on ingredients and ready meals that are thrown away every day after the establishment closes.
 In households, it's simply doing the shopping without a list and checking that we really need these products, or failing to read expiry dates and throwing them away ahead of time.